redBorder/events-counter/README.md

 Messages are expected to be on JSON format when counting messages.

-`events-counters` has two independent modules:
+`events-counter` has two independent modules:

 - **UUIDCounter**
   - Reads messages from a set of input topics.